End-of-Service Gratuity in the GCC (2026)

 - If resignation: 2/3 × $67,500 = $45,000 (because tenure is 7 years, falling in the 5–10 year range)

-Qatar (Labour Law No. 14 of 2004)
+Qatar (Labour Law no. 14 of 2004)

 Qatar's gratuity law is employee-friendly with no statutory cap and favorable treatment of resignations.